bhrutledge/resume/brian-rutledge-resume.md

 #### Grader
 1999-2000

-- Graded papers for introductory software development course in C++
+- Graded papers for an introductory software development course in C++
-- Provided guidance during and outside of class for 35-40 students
+- Provided guidance for 35-40 students during and outside of class

 ## Education